JarnoMets/OTA_Research/README.md

 # 1. Introduction

-The goal of the project is to have a way to "easily" update ioT devices over the air.
+The goal of the project is to find a way to "easily" update ioT devices over the air.
 These methods should be as platform independent as possible and reusable whenever possible.
 I will be looking for already existing methods to do so.
 Writing pieces of software whenever needed.